nsxiv/nsxiv/README.md

 * Can I pipe images into nsxiv? <br>
 Yes, see [nsxiv-pipe](https://github.com/nsxiv/nsxiv-extra/tree/master/scripts/nsxiv-pipe)

-* nsxiv crashes when viewing images with emojis in its name. <br>
+* nsxiv crashes when viewing images with emojis in their name. <br>
 This is an issue in libXft, install [libxft-bgra](https://github.com/uditkarode/libxft-bgra)